DoronF3/School-Projects/Operating Systems/Ex2/README.md

 ## Thread.cpp

-This file (`Thread.cpp`) contains the implementation of the `Thread` class and related functions.
+This file contains the implementation of the `Thread` class and related functions.
 The `Thread` class represents a thread object and provides methods for initializing, managing, and interacting with threads.

 ### Contents